Allans Music: 2019 reopening

 In November 2019 Billy Hyde Music opened a 'super store' in Nunawading, Victoria, where it continues to trade.
 It followed with another new 'super store' in Marleston, South Australia, and in December 2023 opened a second Victorian store in Ascot Vale.
 The company is owned and run by the Cleves family who have been involved with music and music retail since 1964 - just two years after the first Billy Hyde store was opened.

 In 2024 the Ascot Vale store closed and relocated back to Nunawading.

 In February 2025 the Adelaide store was compulsorily acquired for demolition for the North South Corridor.
 The company started a closing down sale and planned to move to Adelaide CBD in March.

+In September 2025, Kosmic Sound in Perth, which previously closed down in 2020, closed down and was replaced by a Billy Hyde Music store.
+David Cleaves in Warrnambool also closed in April.
+As of January 2026, the David Cleaves Music Group now consists of only the Billy Hyde and Australian Piano Warehouse chains.

+Morel Pianos

+Morel was a budget line of pianos sold by Allan & Co for more than 50 years.
+The brand was introduced in August 1919 and named in reference to composer Charles Arthur Rawlings, who supplied sheet music to Allan & Co under the pseudonym Gabriel Morel.
+The instruments were widely advertised and distributed across Australia, reaching peak popularity during the mid-1920s.
+The first lot of American-made Morel pianos were manufactured by Jacob Doll & Sons of New York in 1919.
+Jesse French & Sons of Indiana manufactured them from 1920 to 1927, and production was subsequently taken over by the Laffargue Piano Company of New York until 1932.
+Locally-assembled models used German ivory keys and actions.
+Production under the Morel name ceased with the outbreak of World War II, though the brand was later revived with Asian-manufactured instruments from the 1970s through the 1990s.